sjelin/FluidJS/README.md

-The `fill()` function takes information which was passed to the model and uses it to fill in the template (more on this later).  `ctrlFuns()` doesn't actually refer to any specific function, but instead refers to the fact that a variety of functions might be used to attach events to the elements of the view (more on that later as well).
+The `fill()` function takes information which was passed to the model and uses it to fill in the template (more on this later).  `ctrlFuns()` doesn't actually refer to any specific function, but instead refers to the fact that a variety of functions might be used to attach events to the DOM elements in the view (more on that later as well).

 Information in Fluid.js follows the following pattern: